khoi-nguyen/notes/05/index_laws.md

 ::: Definition
 Index
-: A number (called the base) that is raised to a power (called the exponent)
+: A number (called the base) that is raised to a power (called the index)
 :::

 \begin{center}